Cefaclor

 Drug Warnings

-If you are allergic to Cefaclor, penicillins or any other medicines, please tell your doctor.
-If you have kidney problems, diabetes, stomach or intestinal disorder such as inflammation of the large intestine, inform your doctor before taking Cefaclor.
-If you are pregnant or breastfeeding, please inform your doctor before taking Cefaclor.
-Cefaclor in tablet form is not recommended for children, but syrup form may be used in children above 1 month only in doses as prescribed by a doctor.
-If you are on dialysis, inform your doctor before taking Cefaclor so that the dose may be reduced accordingly.
-Cefaclor may interact with certain tests such as glucose (sugar) in urine and give unusual results.
-Therefore, inform the doctor that you are using Cefaclor before undergoing any tests.
-You are recommended to complete the full course of Cefaclor as prescribed by your doctor for effective results.
+If your child is allergic to Cefaclor, penicillins or any other medicines, please tell the doctor.
+Cefaclor should be used in children above 1 month in doses as prescribed by a doctor only.
+If your child has severe kidney problems, inform your doctor before using Cefaclor.
+Cefaclor may interact with certain tests, such as glucose (sugar) in urine and give unusual results.
+Therefore, inform the doctor that your child is using Cefaclor before undergoing any tests.
+You are recommended to complete the full course of Cefaclor as prescribed by the doctor, even if your child feels better after a few days.

 Drug Interactions